-Business Management is an introductory business course that looks deeply into all aspects of running an effective business.
-From human resources to accounting and information technology, students will get a true taste of what it takes to efficiently run a business.
-Students will also get hands-on experience and management experience as this course will run alongside the Nekoosa Athletics Concessions.
-The concessions will be used mainly as the lab portion of the Business Management course.
+Business Management is an introductory business course that looks into all aspects of running an effective business from finance and operations to marketing and human resources.
+Students will get a true taste of what it takes to efficiently run a business.
+Students will get the opportunity to work with concessions in different aspects of the business.
+Some topics of study include leadership, communication, and problem-solving, and strategic decision making that drives the success of businesses.